 - More info / bio

-Dr Ford emigrated to Australia 10 years ago after gaining the MRCP at the Royal College of Physicians in Edinburgh.
+A/Prof Ford emigrated to Australia 10 years ago after gaining the MRCP at the Royal College of Physicians in Edinburgh.
 He qualified as a Cardiologist in 2015 (FRACP) after completing advanced Cardiology training in Sydney (Prince of Wales Hospital and St George Hospitals).
-In 2019, Dr Ford returned from three additional years of fellowship and training in Glasgow (Golden Jubilee National Hospital).
+In 2019, A/Prof Ford returned from three additional years of fellowship and training in Glasgow (Golden Jubilee National Hospital).
 This centre has the largest volume of coronary stent procedures in the UK.
 His training in two continents over eight years exposed him to a high volume of Interventional Cardiology procedures including complex stenting, emergency care of heart attacks and patients in shock, structural heart interventions and novel invasive treatments including those for resistant hypertension.